Member Handbook

 • Take classes on self-determination and participate in a self-advocacy group.

-• For children, provide support to go to an after-school program designed for children who do not have disabilities.
+• For children, provide support to go to an after-school program designed for children who do not have a disability.

 • Pay for you to attend a class or conference (but not hotel, meals, transportation to the conference or day care fees) up to $1,000 per year.
 This does not include child care fees, overnight camps, fees for summer programs whose primary purpose is child care or memberships.